Chapter 4: Men of Bark

 As his mind drifts, a woman appears out of nowhere.

 She is… naked.
-He thinks to himself.

 Not even questioning how she got here, Stride blushes at the sight of her.
 She gives him a comforting smile as she carefully and quietly approaches him.
-She seems friendly by nature and carries a warmth over her, which calms Stride.
+She seems friendly by nature and carries a warmth over her, which in turn calms Stride.
 He is too enamoured to speak, mystified by the sudden appearance of this woman.

 She smells good, like fresh flowers at the morning markets.
 She reminds me of home.